-Careless or high speed driving while plowing snow which results in vehicle decelerations equivalent to or greater than the air bag deployment impact speeds listed above can deploy the air bag.
+Careless or high speed driving while plowing snow which results in sufficient vehicle decelerations can deploy the air bag.
 Such driving also increases the risk of accidents.

-All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag (SRS) is provided.
+All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag SRS is provided.